 Dr. Leland Roth's presentation, Marion Dean Ross: A Man Who Left a Hole in the Water, can be viewed on the UO Channel.
 Professor Roth's lecture makes use of much of the content prepared for the exhibit.

-The exhibit was created by Edward H. Teague, Head, Architecture & Allied Arts Library, University of Oregon, with the invaluable assistance of Christian Boboia, Exhibit Services, University of Oregon Libraries.
+The exhibit was created by Edward H. Teague, Head, Design Library, University of Oregon, with the invaluable assistance of Christian Boboia, Exhibit Services, University of Oregon Libraries.

 Exhibit website: Ed Teague.
 Updated September 13, 2012.
 Updated June 29, 2017.